Louise Harnby | Crime Fiction and Thriller Editor

 If you wish to copyedit and proofread reports, books, journal articles, theses and dissertations for self-publishers, businesses, academics and students, focus on what you can do to solve their problems.

-These days, I work exclusively for self-publishing fiction writers.
+These days, I work exclusively for indie fiction writers.
 They’re preparing their novels for a crowded market full of discerning readers with the ability to leave critical reviews on Amazon.
 My job is to help them overcome some of the problems they’ll encounter on that journey, and my website focuses on that rather than on my politics degree.

 Did my politics degree help me when I worked exclusively for social science publishers?
 Perhaps.
 But I think my years of in-house publishing experience, marketing social science journals, helped more.
 When some years later I was proofreading a book for a well-known university press and Loïc Wacquant came up in the references but the diacritic in his first name had been omitted, I spotted it.
 It was my career experience that showed me the way, not my degree.